 The tight script flowed effortlessly during the first act as the DJs, eccentric vignettes and the drama of the Bumiller family unfolded intermeshed as a tableau.
 Unfortunately the authors, not the actors, wrote the first half of the second act with less cohesiveness being too dependent on eccentric vignettes.
 It seemed a bit disjointed but soon the Bumiller/Burras saga returned and united the action.

 Dogs are an important character in Greater Tuna – all pantomimed.
-Their loved, tolerated and murdered.
+They’re loved, tolerated and murdered.
 Just like humans.
 They’re the innocents.

 Ron Spencer created two dog-centric characters through humor and pure acting talent that many would dismiss – “eccentric” Petey Fisk and a “troubled boy” Jody Bumiller – that allowed me to leave the theater hopeful.
 Although a modern day slaughter of the innocents just might irreparably break Petey’s heart, it will not be before he struggles to the bitter end.
 Yet if Jody is allowed to nurture his innocents, his soul may survive.